 Overall, the history behind the Rugby 8’s is an interesting concept, and it did alter a lot of the structure and importance of each game that was played in any of the big tournaments.
 A lot of people were opposed to the idea at first and felt that it distracts from the original game.
 Players work hard to reach their positions within each division, and then they find out that they then have to play an all-new game and try and reach the top of that too.
 For a lot of people, this devalues the effort expended upon the games, to begin with, and means that players who have worn themselves out playing the entire season then have to try again and strive for the very top of this set of games too.
 However, despite the objections which people have, the system is set to take place next year and shows no signs of being retired or put away, which suggests that there’s even more of a history to come.
-Here at Extra Ordinary Rugby We work together with Personal Training in London for Fitness professionals who provide us with top quality rugby related fitness content, which can be found on our blog.
+Here at Extra Ordinary Rugby We work together with London personal trainers Right Path Fitness who provide us with top quality rugby related fitness content, which can be found on our blog.

 Fill out the contact form and we will reply asap.